 Instagram is the best example of social selling on a social media platform.
 It has been a popular place for social selling.
 Millennials really embraced Instagram in the early days and started selling their goods even before there were Instagram ads or tools to sell on Instagram.

-Many niche makers began developing followers and turned those followers into buyers by posting enticing photos of their goods and telling people how to buy in the caption and then using the link in their profile to direct buyers to their website, Etsy or Amazon store or another online store.
+Many niche makers began developing followers and turned those followers into buyers by posting enticing photos of their goods and telling people how to buy in the caption and then using the link in their profile to direct buyers to their website, Etsy or Amazon store, or another online store.

-Social selling on Instagram continues to grow in 2018 with Instagram ads and the “Shop Now” button.
+Social selling on Instagram continues to grow with Instagram ads and the “Shop Now” button.
 Services like Foursixty or Yotpo transform your Instagram photos into online stores.
 These in-app purchasing tools let you capture impulse purchases, especially with Millennials because they do more impulse buying than others.

 Watch this video to see how social media is changing the shopping experience for everyone, especially Millennials.